bellroy/clean-architecture/README.md

 ### OCP - The Open/Closed Principle, LSP - The Liskov Substitution Principle and DIP - The Dependency Inversion Principle

-> OCP - A software artefact should be open for extension but closed for modification
+> A software artefact should be open for extension but closed for modification

-> LSP - A caller should not have to know the type of an object to interact with it
+> A caller should not have to know the type of an object to interact with it

-> DIP - Always depend on or derive from a stable abstraction, rather than a volatile concrete class
+> Always depend on or derive from a stable abstraction, rather than a volatile concrete class

 We satisfy the OCP, LSP & DIP by following these rules: